render of student project: massage therapeutic device

 Bachelor of Science in Industrial Design

 Georgia Tech’s School of Industrial Design distinguishes itself through its commitment to the end-user and its multidisciplinary approach to problem-solving.
-Through rapid prototype iteration and a focus on people, industrial design students gain valuable practice in empathetic design
+Through rapid prototype iteration and a focus on people, industrial design students gain valuable practice in human-centered design and research-driven problem solving.

 Our school is significantly different from other ID programs.
-For us, industrial design is an art that operates at the intersection of design, technology, and business.
-We combine Georgia Tech's rigorous scientific approach with our design traditions of free-wheeling conceptual development.
-Integration with computer science classes and our own teaching and research labs motivate students to solve problems and imagine design solutions that anticipate the future.
+For us, industrial design operates at the intersection of design, technology, and business.
+We combine Georgia Tech's rigorous scientific approach with our design traditions and development.
+Integration with other disciplines and our own teaching and research labs motivate students to solve problems and imagine design solutions that anticipate the future.

 Undergraduate Admissions